asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 The benefits of extending the AsyncAPI specification include enhanced specificity — delivering a clear encoding of necessary API details to applications, and consistency — allowing reusable components across the API.
 However, extensions should be used sparingly.
 Since they go beyond the Specification, they may not be universally understood.

-## Specification Extensions
+## Specification extensions

 The AsyncAPI Specification allows the addition of custom properties through patterned fields prefixed with `x-`.
 This helps you create unique things without causing problems with future updates.

 The `x-` prefix is used to define custom properties.
 These properties are user-defined and won't conflict with future specification versions because any property starting with `x-` is reserved for user definitions.

-Here is a flowchart explaining specification extensions:
+Here is a diagram explaining specification extensions:

 ```mermaid
 flowchart TD